bgawryluik/vault-kubernetes/README.md

 ### Configuring Golang

-Make certain that you remember to set you `GOPATH` variable.
+Make certain that you remember to set your `GOPATH` variable.

 Example:
 ```